 Project Assistant PA Women’s Agricultural Network

-Patty Neiner is the Coordinator for The Pennsylvania Women’s Agricultural Network which strives to empower women farmers through education, networking and support.
-In addition, she works with the Department for International Programs at Penn State and has presented at International Conferences.
+Patty Neiner was formerly the Coordinator for The Pennsylvania Women’s Agricultural Network which strives to empower women farmers through education, networking and support.
+She worked with the Department for International Programs at Penn State and has presented at International Conferences.
 Ms. Neiner graduated from Penn State University with a degree in Horticulture.
 She and her partner run a farm in central PA where they raise hay, hogs and poultry.
 The meat is sold direct market at farmers’ markets.
 She has also worked for PA Certified Organic and The PA Association for Sustainable Agriculture.
 Prior to that, Ms. Neiner served in managerial positions within healthcare and restaurant food service.
 She has served on numerous boards and volunteers for various community causes.

 Vice-President: Raechel Sattazahn

 Raechel Sattazahn is the Knowledge Center Director with AgChoice Farm Credit, which serves rural and agricultural customers across central, western and northern Pennsylvania.
 In her role, Raechel is responsible for the Association’s customer education efforts and programs for young or beginning and small farmers.
 Raechel and her husband, Doug, own and operate Zahncroft Dairy, LLC with Doug’s brother and sister-in-law in Womelsdorf, PA.
 The dairy consists of 120 registered Brown Swiss and Holstein cows.
 She is also part of her family’s farm operation, McCalls Ferry Farm, LLC in Airville, PA that sells retail beef.
 Raechel graduated from The Pennsylvania State University with a B.S. in Animal Sciences and a minor in Agribusiness Management.
 She also holds an MBA in Food and Agribusiness from Delaware Valley University.

 Penn State Extension-Northampton County